Shelley Lubben: Adult industry

 Lubben entered the adult film industry, while working as a prostitute, when she was 24 years old.
 During her time in the sex industry, she contracted herpes and HPV, which led to cervical cancer, and resulted in the removal of half her cervix.
 During and after her life in the sex industry, she battled alcohol and drug addictions.
-During her pornographic career, which lasted from 1993–1994, Lubben appeared in about 15 hardcore movies.
+During her pornographic career, which lasted from 1993 to 1994, Lubben appeared in about 15 hardcore movies.
 Lubben stated that the sex acts that women perform on film sets are physically harmful (including anal and uterine hemorrhaging), and psychologically traumatizing.